code-423n4/2023-01-biconomy/README.md

 1. User are able to specify arbitrary `gasFeePaymentArgs` and can bypass fee payment: An off-chain check is performed by Biconomy's relayers to verify if enough gas fee has been paid before processing the transaction on the destination chain.
 Insufficient fee payment would result in the user's funds being locked on the source chain liquidity pool which dis-incentivises users from paying insufficient gas fee.

 # Overview

-*Please provide some context about the code being audited, and identify any areas of specific concern in reviewing the code.
-(This is a good place to link to your docs, if you have them.)*
 ## Introduction

 Hyphen started as a liquidity bridge to solve the user pain point of moving assets from one chain to another.
 Solutions for the same existed in the past, but they were slow and inefficient.
 Hyphen is faster and relatively cheaper than the other solutions out there for the retail audience.
 Still, Hyphen as a whole is only solving the liquidity availability problem for dApps and users alike.
 Navigating the multi-chain world is still as complex for users as before.